 - 1) Slave receiver mode (write mode): Serial data and clock are received through SDA and SCL.
 An acknowledge bit is transmitted after each byte is received.
 START and STOP conditions are recognized as the beginning and end of a serial transfer.
 Hardware performs address recognition after reception of the slave address and direction bit (Figure 6).
 The slave address byte is the first byte received after the master generates the START condition.
-The slave address byte contains the 7-bit DS1338 address-1101000-followed by the direction bit (R/W), which, for a write, is 0.
+The slave address byte contains the 7-bit DS1338 address-1101000- followed by the direction bit (R/W), which, for a write, is 0.
 After receiving and decoding the slave address byte, the slave outputs an acknowledge on the SDA line.
 After the DS1338 acknowledges the slave address and write bit, the master transmits a register address to the DS1338.
 This sets the register pointer on the DS1338, with DS1338 acknowledging the transfer.
 The master may then transmit zero or more bytes of data, with the DS1338 acknowledging each byte received.
 The register pointer increments after each data byte is transferred.
 The master generates a STOP condition to terminate the data write. - 2) Slave transmitter mode (read mode): The first byte is received and handled as in the slave receiver mode.
 However, in this mode, the direction bit indicates that the transfer direction is reversed.
 The DS1338 transmits serial data on SDA while the serial clock is input on SCL.
 START and STOP conditions are recognized as the beginning and end of a serial transfer (Figure 7).
 The slave address byte is the first byte received after the master generates the START condition.
 The slave address byte contains the 7-bit DS1338 address-1101000-followed by the direction bit (R/W), which, for a read, is 1.
 After receiving and decoding the slave address byte, the slave outputs an acknowledge on the SDA line.
-The DS1338 then starts transmitting data using the register address that is read is the last one stored in the register pointer.
-The register pointer is not set before the initiation of a read mode, the first address that is read is the last one stored in the register pointer.
-The register pointer is not aread.
+The DS1338 then starts transmitting data using the register address pointed to by the register pointer.
+If the register pointer is not set before the initiation of a read mode, the first address that is read is the last one stored in the register pointer.
+The register pointer is incremented after each byte is transferred.
+The DS1338 must receive a "not acknowledge" to end a read.